 (FedTech) Advances in messaging and artificial intelligence technology could replace workers in federal call centers.

 My Comment: The concept of Artificial Intelligence (AI) and chatbots replacing humans fascinates me.
 The technology is so much better than it used to be.
-A good chatbot technology makes recognizing the difference between a human and bot (computer) almost, if not completely, indistinguishable.
+A good chatbot technology makes recognizing the difference between a human and a bot (computer) almost, if not completely, indistinguishable.
 Will it ever replace human interactions?
 I don’t think so, at least not completely.
-There always has to be a “fall back” plan that defaults to human interaction.
+There always has to be a “fallback” plan that defaults to human interaction.
 Interesting read!